pedropanosyan/insecure-app/README.md

 ### Bonus!

 Inside this project, when it started, since it was a playground project we commited some sensitive values that cannot be public, and **MUST** be removed.
 Right now it got removed from the file (More specific in the App.js file) but it remains in the git history.

 Github recomends [Git Filter repo](https://github.com/newren/git-filter-repo) to remove files from the history.
 Try to remove the secret value from the git history.

+### Delivery terms

+After finishing this tasks, you should share the repository to @NicolasMoreno on gitlab or @NicoMorenoSirius on github.
+Don't forget to send message to him on Slack after finishing!

+Good luck!